rchanou/rchanou.github.io/cost-based-management.md

 >
 > -- <cite>Linus Torvalds</cite>

 Yes, writing good software is a nuanced art that takes lots of practice.
 However, I think there are a handful of simple, yet very helpful techniques that most resources overlook.
 I have seen others touch upon these ideas, but none in the clear, satisfying detail that I would like.
-Which is why I am writing this series: to serve as the no-nonsense guidebook that I wish I had when I first began my programming career.
+That is why I am writing this series: to serve as the no-nonsense guidebook that I wish I had when I first began my programming career.

 I've recently used the methods I will describe with great success, on a codebase I inherited from my old lead when he left a few years ago.
 He and another old colleague of mine were smart guys who definitely knew a lot, and I wouldn't be where I am today without them.
 But by that nature, they also had a tendency to over-engineer with modern, "hip" practices: Separate packages that didn't _really_ need to be split into separate packages.
 Multiple services that communicated to each other via a separate PubSub service, for internal business applications that didn't really need them at all.
 Code full of builders and providers that accepted other builders and providers as parameters.
 A good portion of the code might _appear_ readable and elegant to a non-technical outsider, with loads of method chains like: